What Pound Test Leader Is Best For Steelhead?

 What Pound Test Leader Is Best For Steelhead In Large Rivers?

-Sometimes very large rivers like the Niagara and some west coast rivers have a lot of fast currents and they are also hard or impossible to walk far along the banks to chase a fish.
+Sometimes very large rivers like the Niagara, Skeena, or Columbia have a lot of fast currents and they are also hard or impossible to walk far along the banks to chase a fish.

 What Pound Test Leader Is Best For West Coast Steelhead?